adnankarac/HBOM/README.md

 Just inherit it with your own class named after your HTable.
 For instance, if your hbase table name is my_hbase_records, your class name should be MyHbaseRecord (yes, table name is plural, class name is singular).
 You should get something resembling an ORM for non-relational database.

 <code>
-public class MyHbaseRecords extends HBaseObject {
+public class MyHbaseRecord extends HBaseObject {
 }
 </code>